 Rentberry needed a built-in payment system with both an intuitive interface and outstanding functionality.
 These two criteria led us to Dwolla.

-It was quickly evident that our trust in Dwolla as our payments partner was well placed.
-While integrating Dwolla, we realized that sharing our experience might help other partners looking to implement the robust payments API streamline the integration process.
+It was quickly evident that our trust in Dwolla as our payments provider was well placed.
+While integrating Dwolla, we realized that sharing our experience might help other customers looking to implement the robust payments API streamline the integration process.
 After all, sharing is caring.

 Authorization is different on the test and production servers